Professsional identity

 Vision on design

-The power of good design therefore lies in its aesthetic invitation for the (re-)imagination of our society in a more equal and just way.
+The power of good design lies in its aesthetic invitation for the (re-)imagination of our society in a more equal and just way.